 The central and lateral borders of the pendant are prong-set with 5.09 carats of magnificent round-cut diamonds, weighing around 18.2 grams.
 The incorporation of a brilliant July birthstone charm in the form of a red ruby, weighing 20 carats (Ctw), which is matched by icy diamonds, gives this stunning pendant a splash of striking color.

-How To Wear Men’S Necklaces
+How To Wear Men’s Ruby Necklaces Gold

 Determine the story you wish to tell

-Determine how you wear your jewelry
+Determine how you wear your ruby heart necklace jewelry

 Know the right color to use and match metals